 To achieve a buttercream consistency, wait until the frosting has completely cooled to room temperature and whip the ganache with a hand mixer until light and fluffy.

-WATCH THIS VIDEO TUTORIAL TO SEE HOW TO MAKE REGULAR CHOCOLATE GANACHE
+WATCH THIS VIDEO TUTORIAL TO SEE HOW TO MAKE CLASSIC CHOCOLATE GANACHE

 HOW LONG DOES GANACHE LAST